 Results showed that when administered with the micropipettor, levetiracetam was not detected in the brain, and its concentrations in plasma and lungs were only 17% and 6% of those observed with the polyurethane tube.
 Moreover, plasma-brain ratio observed with the polyurethane tube was lower than that reported for aerosolized levetiracetam, suggesting that a direct delivery into the brain may occur, but at less extent.
 Moreover, lung concentrations with polyurethane tube were significantly higher at 5 min (151.36 µg/g).

-This study highlights (i) the importance of selecting the adequate device for intranasal administration, that does not compromise the direct passage into the brain, and (ii) proposes the use of an aerosolizer to attain this objective during pre-clinical studies, in order to prompt a correct translation to humans.
+This study highlights (i) the importance of selecting the adequate device for intranasal administration, that does not compromise the direct passage into the brain, and (ii) proposes the use of an aerosolizer to attain this objective during pre-clinical studies, in order to prompt a correct translation to humans in the future.

 Key Message